-Carne Ripiada (Shredded Beef) is juicy, flavorful, easy to make.
+Carne ripiada (shredded beef) is juicy, flavorful, and easy to make.
 Venezuela has carne mechada, Cuba has ropa vieja, and Dominican Rep. has carne ripiada, dishes that combine inexpensive beef cuts and vegetables into a flavorful, uncomplicated dish that you'll love too.

 Why we ❤️ it

-Carne Ripiada (Shredded Beef), is known throughout Latin America with many different names, with some variations in preparation and ingredients.
+Carne Ripiada (Shredded Beef) is known throughout Latin America by many different names, with some variations in preparation and ingredients.
 The base is an inexpensive cut of beef (flank, for example), cooked over low heat for a long time until it becomes very tender.
 Some vegetables are also added to the mix.

-The Dominican carne ripiada is pretty close to its Venezuelan cousin carne mechada (carne mechada is something else in the DR), but there many other versions of shredded beef throughout Latin America.
+Dominican carne ripiada is pretty close to its Venezuelan cousin carne mechada (carne mechada is something else in the DR), but there many other versions of shredded beef throughout Latin America.
 A famous one is the famous Cuban ropa vieja, which translates into "old clothes" in English (a sure entry into the Cuban version of foods with odd names).
 There's the Mexican salpicón, and Colombian carne desmechada.

 About our recipe

 The original recipe on which this one is based is my mom's.
 This was a dish we had frequently at home.
-Every Dominican home has its own version, so be sure to add and remove vegetables to suit your taste.
+Every Dominican home has its own version, so add and remove vegetables to suit your taste.